 Metatarsalgia can be a bit of an umbrella term used to cover any forefoot pain.
-Usually the term Metatarsalgia refers to inflammation which occurs in the joints between the metatarsal bones and phalanges bones in the foot.
+Usually the term refers to inflammation which occurs in the joints between the metatarsal bones in the foot and phalanges bones of the toes.

-Symptoms of Metatarsalgia are typically pain in the forefoot which is worse when weight bearing particularly during the middle phase and push off phase of walking when the foot is in contact with the ground.
-The pain usually comes on gradually as opposed to feeling a sudden sharp pain.
-There will be pain and tenderness when pressing in on the MTP joint.
+Symptoms typically consist of pain in the forefoot which is worse during weight bearing, particularly during the middle phase and push off phase of walking when the foot is in contact with the ground.

-In the early stages of metatarsal joint synovitis a separation between two toes may be seen and is known as the V sign.
-Passive flexion of the toe or bending the toes down can stimulate pain.
+In the early stages a separation between two toes may be seen and is known as the V sign.
+Passive flexion or bending of the toe can reproduce pain.
 There may also be hard skin or calluses under the foot due to excess pressure.
-X-rays can be done to determine if there is any degeneration of the joint itself which may be contributing to the painful symptoms.

 - A high or rigid arched foot (pes cavus) may increase the likelihood of metatarsalgia by increasing the pressure on the forefoot.

 - Over pronation of the foot is where the foot rolls in or flattens too much during the gait cycle.
 This will increasing pressure on the forefoot making inflammation more likely.

 - A shortened first metatarsal bone can cause excess pressure to go through the second metatarsal bone.
 This is known as Morton's foot.